No Contact: Should You Tell Your Ex?

 See What You Think!

-About the author: hey.
-I’ve been a relationship coach specialising in breakup recovery for 12+ years.
-I’ve helped thousands reunite.
-I also run the Breakup Dojo, a popular resource with over 1,000 members.
-And i’ve authored several other in-demand breakup recovery products, drawing from my deep fascination with psychology.
-I currently run this business from a small town near Bath, England, where I also publish the “ex-communication” newsletter that’s packed with actionable advice to over 10,000 subscribers worldwide.
+About the author: i’m a relationship coach specialising in breakup recovery. i’ve been doing this for 12+ years helping thousands worldwide. i created the Breakup Dojo, a popular program with over 1,000 members. i’ve authored several in-demand breakup recovery products, drawing from my deep fascination with psychology. i also publish the “ex-communication” newsletter that’s packed with actionable advice to over 10,000 subscribers worldwide.